student wearing blazertje

 🎯 Quick AnswerA blazertje is the common Dutch word for a blazer, a versatile jacket worn by all genders.
 The suffix '-tje' is a diminutive, but in this context, it makes the term more familiar rather than indicating a small size.
 It represents a key piece of smart-casual Dutch fashion, distinct from a formal suit jacket.

 A blazertje is the Dutch word for a blazer, a versatile and essential jacket for both men and women.
 While the ‘-tje’ ending is a diminutive suffix in Dutch, it doesn’t mean the blazer is physically small.
-Instead, it’s a common, almost affectionate term for a smart-casual jacket that serves as a cornerstone of modern Dutch style.
+Instead, it’s a common, almost affectionate term for a smart-casual jacket that works as a cornerstone of modern Dutch style.
 It’s the perfect piece to elevate a simple outfit instantly.

 The Real Meaning of “Blazertje” in Dutch